The Catch (baseball): Broadcast

 Jack Brickhouse, calling the game for NBC television along with Russ Hodges, described Mays' catch to viewers.
 The audio has been published on CD with the 2000 book And the Fans Roared, and also as accompaniment to the World Series film.

 Brickhouse: There's a long drive... way back at center field... way back, back, it is a...
 Oh my!
 Caught by Mays!
 The runner on second, Doby, is able to go to third.
 Willie Mays just brought this crowd to its feet with a catch which must have been an optical illusion to a lot of people!
 Boy! [pause] Notice where that 483 foot mark is in center field?
 The ball itself—Russ, you know this ballpark better than anyone else I know—had to go about 460, didn't it?

 Hodges: It certainly did, and I don't see how Willie did it, but he's been doing it all year.

 Brickhouse: Willie Mays just made the catch of the day.

 There is some question of the depth of straight-away center field.
 Sometimes there was a 475 sign in center field, sometimes 483 (as was the case in 1954).
 The ballpark was demolished in 1964, and it is unclear what was being measured when.
 One theory is that 475 was the distance to the front of the clubhouse overhang, and 483 was the distance to the rear wall under the overhang.
-Regardless, the ball was not hit to the deepest part of center field; where Mays made his catch is estimated by baseball researchers as not more than 425 feet from home plate.
+Regardless, the ball was not hit to the deepest part of center field; the spot where Mays made his catch is estimated by baseball researchers not to be more than 425 feet from home plate.